-UNIVERSITY of CAMBRIDGE International Examinations

-WWW.
-Papa Cambridge.com

-eligious Studies oursework Assessment Summary Form 3CSE

-ease read the instructions printed overleaf and the General Coursework Regulations before completing this form.

-entre Number nber Centre Name 2 0 0 8 andidate umber Candidate Name Teaching Group/ Set Objective A (max 35) Objective B (max 40) Objective C (max 25) Total Mark (max 100) Internally Moderated Mark (max 100) ame of tead ame of teacher completing this form - Signature - Date W. ame of inte ame of internal moderator Signature Date Dapar S UNIVERSITY of CAMBRIDGE International Examinations GE ons Od Odd 049 Shuphidage control
+my

+IGCSE

+WMS 03/CW/S/10

+INSTRUCTIONS FOR COMPLETING COURSEWORK ASSESSMENT SUMMARY FORMS A.
-Complete the information at the head of the form.

-List the candidates in an order which will allow ease of transfer of information to a computer-printed Coursework mark sheet MS1 at a later stage (i.e. in candidate index number order, where this is known; see item B.1 below).
+- 1. Complete the information at the head of the form. - www.PapaCambridge.com 2.
+List the candidates in an order which will allow ease of transfer of information to a computer-printed Coursework mark sheet MS1 at a later stack candidate index number order, where this is known; see item B.1 below).
 Show the teaching group or set for each candidate.
-The initials of the teacher may be used to indicate group or set.

-Transfer each candidate's marks from his or her Individual Candidate Record Card to this form as follows:

-- Where there are columns for individual skills or assignments, enter the marks initially awarded (i.e. before internal moderation took place). $\widehat{\mathbb{C}}$ - In the column headed 'Total Mark', enter the total mark awarded before internal moderation took place. - In the column headed 'Internally Moderated Mark', enter the total mark awarded after internal moderation took place.
+The initials of the teacher in used to indicate group or set. - 3.
+Transfer each candidate's marks from his or her Individual Candidate Record Card to this form as follows: - Where there are columns for individual skills or assignments, enter the marks initially awarded (i.e. before internal moderation took place). (a) - (b) In the column headed 'Total Mark', enter the total mark awarded before internal moderation took place. - In the column headed 'Internally Moderated Mark', enter the total mark awarded after internal moderation took place. (c) - 4.
 Both the teacher completing the form and the internal moderator (or moderators) should check the form and complete and sign the bottom portion.

-PROCEDURES FOR EXTERNAL MODERATION
+B. PROCEDURES FOR EXTERNAL MODERATION

-University of Cambridge International Examinations (CIE) sends a computer-printed Coursework mark sheet MS1 to each centre (in early October for the November examination) showing the names and index numbers of each candidate.
-Transfer the total internally moderated mark for each candidate from the Coursework Assessment Summary Form to the computer-printed Coursework mark sheet MS1 The top copy of the computer-printed Coursework mark sheet MS1 must be despatched in the specially provided envelope to arrive as soon as possible at CIE but no later than 31 October for the November examination.
-Send samples of the candidates' work covering the full ability range with the corresponding Individual Candidate Record Cards, this summary form and the second copy of MS1, to reach CIE by 31 October for the November examination.

-Indicate the candidates who are in the sample by means of an asterisk () against the candidates' names overleaf.
-The size of the coursework sample should be as follows:
+- 1. University of Cambridge International Examinations (CIE) sends a computer-printed Coursework mark sheet MS1 to each centre (in early October for the November examination) showing the names and index numbers of each candidate.
+Transfer the total internally moderated mark for each candidate from the Coursework Assessment Summary Form to the computer-printed Coursework mark sheet MS1. - 2.
+The top copy of the computer-printed Coursework mark sheet MS1 must be despatched in the specially provided envelope to arrive as soon as possible at CIE but no later than 31 October for the November examination. - CIE will select a list of candidates whose work is required for external moderation.
+As soon as this list is received, send the candidates' work with the 3. corresponding Individual Candidate Record Cards, this summary form and the second copy of MS1 to CIE.
+Indicate the candidates who are in the sample by means of an asterisk () against the candidates' names overleaf. - Where more than one teacher is involved in marking the work, the sample must include candidates marked by all teachers.
+Candidates must be selected so that 4. the whole range is covered, with marks spaced as evenly as possible from the top mark to the lowest mark. - 5.
+CIE reserves the right to ask for further samples of Coursework. - 6.
+Send, with the sample work, instructions given to candidates and information as to how internal moderation was carried out.